Mercerenies/latitude/docs/spec/ii_standard_library/global.md

 ### `global $whereAmI.`

 This slot could have one of several values, informing the programmer of what sort of code is being run.
-It's intended use is similar to that of the Python `if __name__ == "__main__"` idiom.
+Its intended use is similar to that of the Python `if __name__ == "__main__"` idiom.

  * If the current file is being loaded as a module, then `$whereAmI`